Compute Finance is in early access.

 Leaderboard

-The top 50 users by total points are displayed on the public leaderboard, refreshed hourly.
+The top 50 users by total points are displayed on the public leaderboard, refreshed periodically.
 The leaderboard shows display name and points only — no other profile data is exposed.

 Non-transferability